 The first phase of the marketing funnel is about generating awareness among as many people as possible.
 As potential customers become familiar with your business, there’s a better chance they’ll think about you when they’re in need of the products or services you provide.

-Spread the word about your business by sharing links to your website on Twitter, Facebook, Instagram and anywhere else your potential customers might be—and encouraging your followers to do the same.
-(Hint: you can create and publish organic Facebook and Instagram posts directly through Mailchimp.)
+Spread the word about your business by sharing links to your website or e-commerce store on Twitter, Facebook, Instagram and anywhere else your potential customers might be—and encouraging your current followers to do the same.
+(Hint: you can create, publish, and schedule organic Facebook and Instagram posts directly through Mailchimp.)

 Show the value of your product or service